 Over time, however, I have come to appreciate hiking and while I still love reading a good book, I am happy to be out and get the chance the see this incredible planet up close.
 I wish that when I started, I had some basic information about hiking for beginners, so I am going to share some tips with you.

-If you are just starting out, this beginners guide to hiking will introduce you to some basic hiking etiquette, some hiking essentials beginners shouldn’t leave home without, some great day hikes you can do in national parks in the United States (check here for a list of national parks by state) and around the world, and some books to read to help and inspire you.
+If you are just starting out, this beginners guide to hiking will introduce you to some basic hiking etiquette, some hiking essentials beginners shouldn’t leave home without, some great day hikes you can do in national parks in the United States (here is my list of the best national parks in the U.S.) and around the world, and some books to read to help and inspire you.